-I have only travelled to Iceland in summer (June for my first visit and August for my second) and my itineraries assume you’re driving in the summer months.
+I have only travelled to Iceland in summer (June for my first visit and July/August for my second) and my Iceland Ring Road itinerary assumes you’re driving in the summer months.

 However, if you are really keen to see the northern lights, you’ll need to go in in colder seasons when the nights are darker.
 But you may need a 4×4 car in the winter, due to snow on the roads, especially in the north of Iceland.
 You may also need to adjust the schedule to account for fewer daylight hours.

 For my first trip to Iceland, I stayed in a mixture of Airbnbs and budget hotels.
 For my most recent trip, I camped in a campervan (though I have to say, I’m not a convert to van life, and I did end up booking hotel rooms last minute for three nights of my ten-day trip!).

 However, if you’re not so keen on budget accommodation, there are also more comfortable hotels and guest houses around the Ring Road.

 It is worth shopping around and booking as early as you can in order to get a good price on car hire.
 Try Rentalcars.com to find a deal.